What you consume may have a dramatic effect on your risk

 Vitamin E and selenium

 Obesity showed conflicting results, prompting the study authors to analyze the results further.
 According to a review of the literature, obesity may slightly decrease the risk of nonaggressive prostate cancer, however increase risk of aggressive disease (3).
-Don’t think this means that obesity has protective effects.
-It’s quite the contrary.
-The authors attribute the lower incidence of nonaggressive prostate cancer to the possibility that it is more difficult to detect the disease in obese men, since larger prostates make biopsies less effective.
+The authors attribute the lower incidence of nonaggressive prostate cancer to the possibility that it is more difficult to detect the dis-ease in obese men, since larger prostates make biopsies less effective.
 What the results tell us is that those who are obese have a greater risk of dying from prostate cancer when it is diagnosed.

 It seems there is a direct effect between the amount of animal fat we consume and incidence of prostate cancer.
 In the Health Professionals Follow-up Study, a large observational study, those who consumed the highest amount of animal fat had a 63 percent increased risk, compared to those who consumed the least (4).